Dr-Sidik/.github/research-topics.md

 ### Undergraduate

-1. Hardware-in-the-loop simulation of a MTPA (maximum torque per ampere) control of a PMSM
+1. Hardware-in-the-loop simulation of a MTPA (maximum torque per ampere) control for a permanent magnet synchronous motor (PMSM) [Reference: [1](https://repository.tudelft.nl/islandora/object/uuid:826849d2-32e1-400a-a7a3-de1b9201d97a?collection=education)]
-2. Hardware-in-the-loop simulation of a MTPF (maximum torque per flux) control of a PMSM
+2. Hardware-in-the-loop simulation of a MTPF (maximum torque per flux) control of a permanent magnet synchronous motor (PMSM)
 3. Start-up Strategy for a dual-active bridge converter
 4. Control parameters for Modular DAB converter
 5. Stability analysis of a dual-active bridge converter